androlo/standard-contracts/README.md

 Indices may be negative, i.e `slice[-1]`, `slice[-3:-2]`.

-Optimized versions for unsigned integers are available for both one and two indices.
+Optimized versions for unsigned integers are available.

-If either start or end index is out of bounds (given the input slice), the functions will throw.
+If either the start or the end positions is out of bounds, the functions will throw.

 ##### examples